dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 one or two previous generations for someone to really "break through."
 Does it require being born into the aristocracy or the upper middle class?
 No. Does it require access to a network of the rich and famous?
-No. A serendipitous opportunity, perhaps divined by fate?
+No. A fortuitous opportunity, perhaps divined by fate?
 No, though the best of us will make the most of our luck and those situations which are truly once in a lifetime.

 So what does it mean to break through and what does it take?
 It really is quite rare.
 I'm talking about the success that is quite often 1 in